JonRC/getinto/README.md

 - key can be a property name as string or can be an index as string or number;
 - if the key returns an object or any dictionary, you can select a property to continue the chain passing its name as string in params;
 - if the key returns an array, you can select an item to continue the chain passsaing its position as number or string in params;
-- if the key returns a function, you can select the function, return to continue the chain passing a param or an array of params for the function to be executed.
+- if the key returns a function, you can use the function return to continue the chain passing a param or an array of params for the function to be executed.
 Use [] (empty array) to execute without a param.
 #### • get
 #
 ```ts